vuejs/eslint-config-typescript/README.md

       // "stylistic",

       // The ones with `-type-checked` are not yet tested.

+      // Other utility configurations, such as `eslint-recommended`,
+      // are also extendable here.
+But we don't recommend using them directly.
     ],

     // Optional: specify the script langs in `.vue` files